mpsilfve/fst-corpus-weights/README.md

 You can choose from three weigthing schemes: `PLAIN` (recommended), `PERCEPTRON` and `AVG_PERCEPTRON` (currently unavailable).

-You can choose from two string pair formats: `UNALIGNED` where the we feed in a pair of strings and `ALIGNED` where we feed in a sequence of symbol pairs.
+You can choose from two string pair formats: `UNALIGNED` where the examples are given as pairs of strings and `ALIGNED` where we instead feed in sequences of symbol pairs.
 See Examples 1 and 2 for a description.

 `normalize_weights`
 -------------------